njp45/startup/README.md

 ### Elevator pitch

 Erasr is an online writing service with the goal of helping writers be more productive.
 The site will feature a text box with a prompt to begin writing.
 Once the user begins writing in the text box, they must continue to do so without stopping.
 If they stop for more than a certain amount of time, the site will begin to slowly delete what they have written.

+Once they are done writing, the site will offer them the ability to export what they have written to a file type of their choice, with the goal being that they may now work on revision.

 ### Design